k3jph/k3jph.github.io/service/maryland-defense-force.md

 service which results in achievement of a specific project, complex tasks, or period of sustained service which clearly warrants recognition of the individual's achievement.

+### <a id='MDDFHSR' />Maryland Defense Force Humanitarian Service Ribbon

+The Maryland Defense Force Humanitarian Service Ribbon is presented to any active member of the MDDF who, while under orders and in the opinion of the MDDF Commanding General, greatly distinguishes themselves by meritorious service in direct participation in any significant military act or operation of a humanitarian nature as approved by the Maryland Military Department.

+#### November 28, 2021

+> For supporting the MDDF's participation in Operation Steadfast Guardian II.

+### <a id='MDDFACAR' />Maryland Defense Force Aid to Civil Authority Ribbon

+The Maryland Defense Force Aid to Civil Authority Ribbon is awarded to MDDF members for being mobilized by the Commanding General, MDDF to support a domestic emergency, crisis or other missions as deemed appropriate.

+#### November 28, 2021

+> For supporting the MDDF's participation in Operation Steadfast Guardian II.

 ### <a id='MDDFCERTR' />Maryland Defense Force Community Emergency Response Team Ribbon